WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/element_packages/form.md

 next: tab_set
 ---

-RmlUi includes a fully-featured set of form controls.
+APUI includes a fully-featured set of form controls.
 The full RML specification for these controls can be found [here]({{"pages/rml/forms.html"|relative_url}}).
 The available form controls are:

 * [text and password fields](#text-field)
 * [text area](#text-area)